Saint Alban: Germany

 Saint Pantaleon's Church, Cologne, a former Benedictine abbey church, has held a shrine to St Alban since the 10th century.
-Some relics are believed to have ended up in the church in order keep them safe from destruction after the Dissolution of the Monasteries by King Henry VIII of England in the 16th century.
+Some relics are believed to have ended up in the church in order to keep them safe from destruction after the dissolution of the monasteries by King Henry VIII of England in the 16th century.
 In 2002, a collar bone, one of the relics in the shrine, was moved to St Albans Cathedral in England, and placed in the shrine to Saint Alban there.